 In this policy we explain how and why we collect your personal information, how we use it, and what controls you have over our use of it.
-B&C is committed to complying with Commonwealth legislation governing privacy of personal information by businesses and to protecting and safeguarding your privacy when you deal with us.
+B&C is committed to complying with the Commonwealth Privacy Act 1988 and to protecting and safeguarding your privacy when you deal with us.

 Protecting your privacy